 firstname.lastname@example.org or phone (direct) (07) 3327 1582.

-Should you have any further queries related to the 1-to-1 Technology program at Kenmore State High, please feel free to contact our Head of IT -
+Should you have any further queries related to the 1-to-1 Technology Program at Kenmore State High, please feel free to contact our IT Deputy Principal -